 Is Spirit of Tasmania a rough journey?

-Bass Strait is known for its open, choppy waters, but thanks to the giant Spirit of Tasmania ships’ stabilisers, most passengers will only feel a gentle rocking.
+Bass Strait is known for its open, choppy waters, but thanks to the ship's stabilisers, most passengers on the Spirit of Tasmania will only feel a gentle rocking.
 In the event of a storm, Spirit of Tasmania ships are designed to handle rough weather.

-If you are prone to seasickness, however, it’s a good idea to take motion sickness tablets before the journey as per packet instructions.
+If you're prone to seasickness, it’s a good idea to take motion sickness tablets before the journey as per the packet instructions.

 When should I check in for Spirit of Tasmania trips?